 Precious metals spot prices are in constant flux.
 According to World Bank’s Commodity Markets Outlook, the Precious Metals Index faces an uphill battle through the rest of 2022, after falling from its pinnacle in March.
 Gold prices show the most durability, while silver and platinum prices have shrunk along with demand.
 Palladium prices have been more turbulent, dropping significantly following a peak at the start of the war in Ukraine.

-The future of gold and silver is optimistic, but why?
-What moves the needle when it comes to precious metals spot prices in the precious metals market?
-Well, if we truly knew, you and I would probably own a private island by now.
-As with most market activity, the answers are much more mysterious.
+Though gold and silver spot prices were expected to rise in 2022 due to high inflation, we have seen the opposite — but why?
+What moves the needle in the precious metals market?
+Well, if we knew for sure, you and I might own a private island by now.
+But the answers are mysterious.

-Gold ETFs (exchange-traded funds), like the SPDR Gold Shares ETF and the VanEck Vectors Gold Miners ETF, also outperformed the global equity markets.
-Dave Nadig of ETF.com told CNBC’s “ETF Edge”: “By the amount of gold in the vault, ETFs are at about 80% below all-time highs [from 2012].
+At the same time, gold ETFs (exchange-traded funds), like the SPDR Gold Shares ETF and the VanEck Vectors Gold Miners ETF, also outperformed global equity markets.
+Dave Nadig of ETF.com told CNBC’s ETF Edge, “By the amount of gold in the vault, ETFs are at about 80% below all-time highs [from 2012].
 All we’ve got is demand from folks who are looking for safe-haven assets on days like today.”

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.